Program: Kinesiology & Rehab Sci (BS)

 - File (03/16/2020)

 Student learning is assessed via course assignments and exams.
 These content knowledge assessments provide students with objective measures for achieving stated outcomes.
-More specifically, the following assessments are used for achieving stated outcomes: (1) anatomy course content; (2) biomechanics course content; (3) Sports medicine; (4) clinical experiences; (5) service learning component in connection with Sports medicine or motor clinic for young children; and (6) dispositional survey.
+Selected courses address the various areas of knowledge necessary for this program of study (e.g., lecture and clinical experiences).
+More specifically, the following courses are used to measure achievement toward stated outcomes: 1) anatomy course content, 2) biomechanics course content, 3) sports medicine content, 4) clinical experiences – internship course, and 5) service learning component (e.g., motor clinic for children) as part of diversity and disability course.

 Ad hoc faculty group